karan-gupta-15/Real-Time-Chat-Application-Using-Socket.io/README.md

 .
 Open the project in your prefered code editor.

-Go to the Project directory and install the dependencies: npm install
+Go to the Project directory and install the dependencies

+npm install

 After Installing go to the frontend directory: cd frontend/